 After finally separating from the military a few years later, I drifted back to Ohio and struggled to make sense of my place in history and how to go about shaking off the filth of my military career.
-I'm still very much battling those dark experiences and ensuing negative self-talk but slowly making steps towards healing.
+I'm still very much battling those dark experiences and the ensuing negative self-talk but slowly making steps towards healing.
 The progress that I so desperately need to alleviate the shame and conflict in my heart has come from my understanding of history, imperialism, militarism and the blind allegiance Americans have to endless war.
 I have come to understand that I was another pawn in the long march of colonialism, white supremacy, corporate exploitation and resource extraction.
-I understand now that I must share my experience and show solidarity with those same people I helped to ruin and kill.
+I understand now that I must share my experience, show solidarity, and seek guidance from those same people I helped to ruin and kill.

 Attending the Veterans For Peace national convention in Spokane WA was a bit of homecoming for me.
 I felt as though I had found my tribe.
-I met dozens of people who have repeatedly put it all on the line to organize, agitate and resist the inherently evil American Industrial Military Complex.
+I met dozens of people who have repeatedly put it all on the line to organize, agitate and resist American hegemony.
 At the same time I was happy to be able to witness first hand the internal struggles of the organization and meet face to face my brothers and sisters in peace who strive to hold the imperialists feet to the fire.